gentakurniawann/list-users-app/README.md

 # Project Description
-This project was built using reactJs, SASS as a CSS preprocessor, and react-bootstrap as a UI Library.
+This website project was built using react Js, SASS as a CSS preprocessor, and react-bootstrap as a UI Library.
+This website consists of 4 pages. login page, user list page, user detail page, and error404 page. error404 page automatically appears when you enter the wrong path.
 # Deploy Link
 this project was deployed at https://listusers-app.netlify.app/
 # Getting Started with Create React App
 ## Available Scripts